Ramsay Centre’s Western Tradition course to be offered as a major, Spence proposes - Honi Soit

 The announcement follows months of silence on this front, with a spokeswoman for the centre telling Honi that negotiations were “ongoing” back in March this year.

-A new major in “Western Tradition” would be offered as part of the current Bachelor of Advanced Studies, Spence proposed yesterday.
+A new major in “Western Tradition” would be offered as part of the current Bachelor of Advanced Studies, Spence proposed.

 The major will have two core units: ‘Introduction to the Western Tradition I’ and ‘Introduction to Western Tradition II.’
 Both will follow a ‘great books’ methodological approach.

-Students will undertake an Industry and Community Project Unit (ICPU) alongside five electives from study options across multiple faculties, including Arts, Science, Architecture, Design and Planning and the Conservatorium of Music.
+Students will undertake an Industry and Community Project Unit (ICPU) alongside five electives across multiple faculties, including Arts, Science, Architecture, Design and Planning and the Conservatorium of Music.

 “Over the life of the funding agreement, we believe that around 1100 students could benefit,” said Spence.
 Most funding will go towards scholarships, bursaries and overseas exchange opportunities.